 Treating Side Effects

-- Drink 6-8 cups of fluids every day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 Food and Drug Interactions

-- Trouble catching your breath
+- Trouble breathing

-- Feeling your heart beat quickly or in a not normal way (palpitations)
+- Feeling that your heart is beating in a fast, slow or not normal way

 - Feeling dizzy or lightheaded